degreepath/auditor/tests/snapshots/2018-19/major/studio-art.md

 For this requirement, you must take either ART 226 or ART 227.

 #### Graphic Design
-For this requirement, you must take ART 236 (2000-0).
+For this requirement, you must take ART 236 (Fall 2000).

 ### 3D Media
 For this section, you must complete either the “Ceramics” or “Sculpture” requirement.